-Vladimir Zworykin studied at the St. Petersburg Institute of Technology, under Boris Rosing.
-He assisted Rosing often with experimental work at his private laboratory.
-Together, the men experimented with a television system consisting of rotating mirror drum to scan images and displaying them with a cathode-ray tube.
-Zworykin continued his studies at the Collège de France, in Paris and served in the Russian Signal Corps during World War I. He probably emigrated to the United States in 1919 and became a naturalized citizen in 1924.
-At that time, Zworykin had already moved to Pittsburgh and joined the Westinghouse Electric Corporation.
+In 1919, during a business trip to New York, the anti-Bolshevik movement in Siberia was finally crushed, so there was no way back home.
+In the USA he became an employee of the Westinghouse Electric Corporation in Pittsburgh, PA. and became a naturalized citizen in 1924.
+Already in 1923 he patented the iconoscope tube.
+The iconoscope is the first usable device for electronically scanning and separating images into electrical signals.
+Zworykin’s prototype was only realized in 1933, at a time when his competitor Farnsworth had already built this tube and used it in a camera (first in 1926).
 He also worked for C&C Development Company in Kansas City.
 Back at Westinghouse, Vladimir Zworykin filed a patent for an all-electronic television system.
 It used cathode-ray tubes for transmitting as well as receiving images.
 This is notable, because many other systems, like the one by Rosing, used mechanical devices like spinning disks and mirrored drums to capture the image.
 Zworykin built television systems based on his patent in 1924 and managed to demonstrate his electronic system to Westinghouse executives.

 Unfortunately, they were not extremely impressed.
 However, he was assigned to continue his work on photoelectric cells and was sent to Europe to examine the television research performed in partnership with Westinghouse and the Radio Corporation of America.
 Zworykin was apparently quite impressed by the cathode-ray tube designed by Fernand Holweck and Pierre Chevallier at the Paris laboratory of French inventor Édouard Belin and was again enthusiastic about further developing electronic television, which was not shared by all Westinghouse executives.
 However, at some point, Zworykin was asked for the costs to bring electronic television to the market.
 Long story short, Zworykin was given the chance to perfect his cathode-ray receiver, the kinescope, which had a picture large enough and bright enough for home viewing.
 After Westinghouse’s television research had been transferred to RCA in 1930, Zworykin became head of the television division at RCA’s Camden, New Jersey, laboratory.